Algebraic cycles of some Fano varieties with Hodge structure of level one: Etale Chow groups of complete intersection with Hodge level one

-In this section we compute the \'etale Chow groups for smooth complete intersections in the projective space with Hodge structure of level one.
 We will first discuss the case of Fano threefolds (which includes, in particular, cubic threefolds, quartic threefolds, and complete intersections of type $(2,3)$ in $\mathbb{P}^5$), and then turn to the case of higher-dimensional complete intersections.